ZmnSCPxj/clboss/README.md

 * `open` - Do not automatically open channels to this node.
 * `close` - Do not automatically close channels to this node.

+### `clboss-swaps`

+CLBOSS will sometimes swap Lightning funds for onchain funds, and *then* put the onchain funds into new channels.
+This is generally done to acquire incoming capacity for a new node, or if incoming capacity got closed.

+This swapping is done via various online swap providers.
+These providers charge for this swap service.

+The `clboss-swaps` command provides the list of offchain-to-onchain swaps, including how much was disbursed and how much got returned in the swap.

+This recording only started in 0.11D.
+Earlier versions do not record, so if you have been using CLBOSS before 0.11D, then historical offchain-to-onchain swaps are not reported.

 ### `--clboss-min-onchain=<satoshis>`

 Pass this option to `lightningd` in order to specify a target